White Africans of European ancestry: Portuguese in Africa

 The first Portuguese colonies in Africa were built in the 15th century.
 The descendants of the soldiers who accompanied Christopher da Gama expedition to support the Ethiopian throne in the 16th century continued to exert a significant influence in that country's history over the next two centuries; for example, the Empress Mentewab was extremely proud of her Portuguese ancestry.
 In the late 17th century, much of Portuguese Mozambique was divided into prazos, or agricultural estates, which were settled by Portuguese families.
 In Portuguese Angola, namely in the areas of Luanda and Benguela, there was a significant Portuguese population.
 20,000 people from the former Portuguese colony of Brazil currently live in Angola.
 In the islands of Cape Verde and São Tomé and Príncipe, besides Portuguese colonists, most of the population was of mixed Portuguese and African origin.
 The descendants of the Portuguese colonists who were born and raised locally since Portuguese colonial time were called crioulos.
+As of 2022, 421,136 or 71% of people living in Cape Verde has European ancestry, mostly Portuguese.

 In the early 20th century, the Portuguese government encouraged white migration to the Portuguese territories of Angola and Mozambique, and by the 1960s, at the beginning of the Portuguese Colonial War, there were around 650,000 Portuguese colonists living in their overseas African provinces, and a substantial Portuguese population living in other African countries.
 In 1974, there were up to 1,000,000 Portuguese colonists living in their overseas African provinces.
 In 1975, Angola had a community of approximately 400,000 Portuguese, while Mozambique had approximately more than 350,000 colonists from Portugal.